BloomTechBackend/bd-team-project-javengers-assemble-EmployeeManagementSystem/project_documents/design_document.md

 # 5. Proposed Architecture Overview

-- AWS Cognito for user authentication and authorization, managing user pools and tokens.
+- Authentication and authorization managed within the application
 - AWS Lambda for serverless backend functions.
 - DynamoDB for data storage.
-- API Gateway to expose APIs and integrate with AWS Cognito for securing endpoints.
+- API Gateway to expose APIs and secure endpoints.
-- A frontend framework like React for the web interface.
+- Plain HTML, CSS, and JavaScript for the web interface.

 ### Sequence Diagram